DylanDevelops/CPSC-380/Assignments/Assignment 4/README.md

 ## RUNNING INSTRUCTIONS

-To compile, use `gcc -o schedsim schedsim.c -lpthread`.
+To compile, use `gcc -o schedsim schedsim.c -pthread`.
 This specifies the output file to include pthreads and names the output as `schedsim`.

 To run the program, use `./schedsim [--fcfs|--sjf|--priority|--rr] --input <file> [--quantum <num>]` where the flags are as follows: